maixnor/wu/obsidian/Strategic Foresight.md

 > Foresight is about being informed about the future and trying your best to predict the future and see what problems could arise.

-René Rohrbeck is known for his work in strategic foresight, offering practical insights through different sprints:
+René [[Rohrbeck]] is known for his work in strategic foresight, offering practical insights through different sprints:

-## 1. **Discovery Sprint:**
-   Rohrbeck emphasizes the importance of a discovery phase, exploring emerging trends and uncertainties that could impact the future.

-## 2. **Visioning Sprint:**
-   In the visioning phase, he advocates for creating compelling future scenarios, helping organizations envision potential paths.

-## 3. **Design Sprint:**
-   The design sprint involves developing strategies and innovative solutions based on the envisioned scenarios.

-## 4. **Scaling Sprint:**
-   Finally, Rohrbeck focuses on the scaling phase, ensuring that successful strategies are effectively implemented and integrated.

-Rohrbeck's approach offers a structured and actionable framework for organizations seeking to navigate an uncertain future.
+### Discovery Sprint:
+Dig into what's happening now, and what could shake things up down the road

+### Visioning Sprint:
+Create cool future stories!
+Imagine exciting possibilities and where they could lead

+### Design Sprint:
+Time to get creative!
+Develop smart strategies and cool solutions inspired by our awesome future scenarios

+### Scaling Sprint:
+Let's make it real!
+Make sure our great ideas actually happen and become part of how the business operates